TheRealDrDre/PSYCH560Q/README.md

 The device is written in Python using the new, JSON-RPC based interface for ACT-R 9 (currently in beta, coded as 7.6 or 7.x).

 The device implements the version of the Stroop task used by Tim Verstynen in his 2014 paper.
+In this version of the Stroop, words appear in one of three colors (red, blue, and green), and the responses are given by pressing one of three corresponding keys with the right hand (index = red, middle = blue, ring = green).
+The task is made of 120 trials: 42 congruent, 42 neutral, and 36 incongruent.

+### Device implementation

+The device is implemented as a Python object (`StroopTask`) that controls an ACT-R experimental window.
+The experimental window is ACT-R's predefined proxy for a screen, and comes with native support to translated GUI elements (text, images, buttons, and lines) into a predefined set of ACT-R chunks.

+If ACT-R's Environment has been started, the window will be physically visible, with the stimuli appearing in order.
+If ACT-R is running without the Environment, the window will be hidden from the user (but still visible for the model).

 ## Model